 We work closely with Destination Gippsland and a range of industry, education, government, and community partners to identify opportunities to further leverage tourism as one of Gippsland’s regional strengths.

-LVA has provided funding to Destination Gippsland to assist with the establish the Events Gippsland as identified through the Gippsland Regional Events Strategy.
+LVA has provided funding to Destination Gippsland for Events Gippsland as identified through the Gippsland Regional Events Strategy.

 The Events Gippsland working committee includes the six local councils within Gippsland, as well as departmental representation from the Latrobe Valley Authority, Regional Development Victoria and Sport and Recreation Victoria.